 Section 6quat(1C)(a) provides for the deduction of foreign taxes from the income of a resident taxpayer (as opposed to the claiming of a tax rebate).
 Its application is limited to foreign taxes other than taxes contemplated in section 6quat(1A).
-Section 6quat(1) considers income and capital gains from a foreign source and the deduction under section 6quat(1C)(a) is limited to foreign taxes levied on South African-source income derived from trade operations.
+Section 6quat(1A) contemplates any taxes on income proved to be payable to any sphere of government of a foreign country, without a right of recovery (other than a right of recovery to carry back losses to a prior year of assessment, on income and capital gains from a foreign source which are included in section 6quat(1).
+If one of these elements are not met, the foreign tax on income is not contemplated in section 6quat(1C)(a) provided the requirements of that section are met.